 Sorry, this item sold.
 Have BugUnderGlass make something just for you, or try these other items:

-+ EXPERTISE: an entomologist with years of museum display experience makes every display.
++ EXPERTISE: an entomologist with years of museum display experience makes every insect display.

-+ ENVIRONMENT: only farm raised insects that benefit habitat preservation & poverty alleviation programs are used.
++ CONSERVATION: only farm raised insects that benefit habitat preservation & poverty alleviation programs are used.

 + CRAFTSMANSHIP: We guarantee these are best quality insect displays on the market.

-+ Replica vintage museum label on back with detailed species information.
+► Replica vintage museum label with detailed species information on back.

-I will ship your item within a day or two of receiving payment via UPS or FedEx Ground.
+I will ship your item within 1-4 business days of receiving payment via US Priority or FedEx Ground.